Peter M. Caldwell

 Professional Experience

-Peter Caldwell leads the Climate Modeling Group at the Department of Energy's Lawrence Livermore National Laboratory (DOE LLNL) in Livermore, California.
+Peter Caldwell leads the Simple Cloud-Resolving E3SM Atmosphere Modeling effort from the Department of Energy's Lawrence Livermore National Laboratory (DOE LLNL) in Livermore, California.
 His research is broadly focused on clouds and their role in climate change with special interest in stratocumulus, cloud feedback, high-resolution global climate model development and evaluation, regional climate modeling, numerics of climate models, and statistical analysis of climate model ensembles.

 Peter came to LLNL in 2007 as a postdoc working on regional climate modeling.
 Before that, he worked on his PhD at the University of Washington (UW) under the tutelage of Christopher S. Bretherton.
 While at UW, Peter used observations and simple models to understand the physical processes underlying stratocumulus response to a changing climate.
 Peter's original background is in math and much of his current research spans the boundaries between climate science, numerical analysis, statistics, and computer science.